zama-ai/hw_regmap/Readme.md

   write_access="WriteNotify"
 ```

-Below is a register used to expose performance value to the user.
+Below is a example of a register used to expose performance value to the user.
 It is updated by the RTL and reset upon read by the user.
 ``` toml
 [section.RtlProperties.register.Version]